mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 It is not hard to find incongruencies or faults when someone is presenting an idea, even more so if it's the first time we are exposed to it.
 We can help the client connect and provide all the details if we take an active listener position and delay offering suggestions or advice.
 It is even better if we can ask questions that lead them to be more critical of their assumptions.

-The SCARF model from the domain of neuroscience provides a framework to understand the common factors leading to threat responses and how we can change directions to more collaborative win-win scenarios.
-It helps to explain why active listening is so effective.
-We all thrive when we are learning and improving, and when attention is being paid to our efforts.
+The reason why this works is best explained through the SCARF model from the domain of neuroscience.
+This model provides a framework to understand the common factors leading to threat responses and how we can change directions to more collaborative win-win scenarios.
+It helps to explain why active listening is so effective by providing evidence on how we thrive when learning and improving, and when attention is being paid to our efforts.
 This activity can produce a state of willingness to do difficult things, to take risks, and try new solutions.

 ## How do we discuss project goals?